Saferooms & Storm Shelters

-There are many factors that can influence the decision to construct a safe room on your residential or commercial property.
+There are many factors that can influence the decision to construct a residential safe room or commercial tornado shelter on your property.
 Some of the top reasons include:

 - You live in an area that is often threatened by extreme winds and weather conditions

-- Your structure is vulnerable to the harsh winds that tornados and hurricanes produce
+- Your structure is vulnerable to the harsh winds that tornadoes and hurricanes produce

 - Your business wants to provide protection to its employees

 - You work in a government-owned building that is required to have a safe room